renansantiago/rn-clean-arch-expo-products-app/README.md

 ### **Prepare Native Code with Expo Prebuild**
 **Why do we need `prebuild`?**
 Expo by default does not expose native modules.
-Running `prebuild` generates iOS and Android native projects (`ios/` and `android/` folders) so we can integrate the Fabric Native Module.
+Running `prebuild` generates iOS and Android native projects (`ios/` and `android/` folders) so we can integrate the Turbo Native Module.
 ```bash
 npx expo prebuild
 ```